Hashyies/MediaRoulette/README.md

 - Reddit (Subreddit dictionary needs to be higher)

 ### Roadmap
+**Ongoing tasks**

+- [ ] Allow code to only run in NSFW channels to follow Discord Terms of Service.
+- [ ] Think of more ideas meanwhile to add here
+- [ ] Investigate DeviantArt (Possible, but needs a dictionary like reddit for gallaries)
+- [ ] Try to add rigged twitter

 <details><summary><strong>Completed Tasks</strong></summary>

 - [x] ~~Discord bot for receiving images~~
 - [x] ~~Adding a variety of popular subreddits~~
 - [x] ~~Create probability table for RandomImage for integration with other parts of the project~~
 - [x] ~~Create a webhook/database system for receiving NSFW rating and storing them.~~
-- [x] Allow users to use their own Reddit API keys.
-(May be discarded for now)
+- [x] ~~Allow users to use their own Reddit API keys.
+(May be discarded for now)~~
+- [x] Add "Search for Image" feature where users will find an image

 </details>

-**Ongoing tasks**

-- [ ] Add "Search for Image" feature where users will find an image
-- [ ] Allow code to only run in NSFW channels to follow Discord Terms of Service.

 ### How to build
 1. Download a release or login to github and download one of the developer releases from [Github Actions](https://github.com/Hashyies/MediaRoulette/actions)